HTTP5214-Winter2023/TimeKeeper/standup-logs/standup-log-TinWaiCheung.md

 - We went through the summary of the user-testing report and the improvement.
 - Our teammate Daniel made some extra features with the visible timer base on the comment we got.
 We reviewed and like it!
 - No blockers as we won't be developing for the app for now.
+- We will add images to the README.md.